-She wore them everywhere and she couldn’t imagine not having them.
+She wore them everywhere, and she couldn’t imagine life without them.
 One night her father came to tuck her in bed and asked if she loved him.
 Her reply was, “Of course I love you, Daddy!”
 He then asked for her pearl necklace.
-Shocked at the request she offered her favorite toy pony.
-But her father simply kissed her on the forehead and told her it was okay.
+Shocked at the request, she offered her favorite toy pony.
+But her father merely kissed her on the forehead and told her it was okay.

 Week after week the father asked his daughter the same question at bedtime.
 “Do you love me?
 Then give me your pearls.”
 By the third week, the daughter was solemnly waiting when Daddy came to tuck her in.
 Held tightly in her hand was the string of pearls.
 With a tremble in her chin and a quiver in her voice, she said “Here, Daddy.
 It’s for you.”

-With tears in his eyes he reached for the dime-store necklace with one hand and with the other he pulled out a blue velvet case with a strand of real pearls.
+With tears in his eyes he reached for the dime-store necklace with one hand and with the other, he pulled out a blue velvet case with a strand of real pearls.
 He was just waiting for her to give up her dime-store trinket so he could give her a genuine treasure.

 Sometimes Heavenly Father is just waiting for us to give up our cherished dime-store prize, what we think we want and need, for something greater than we can imagine.
-We hold on to bad habits, selfish pleasures, and harmful relationships because we become so attached and it seems unbearable to let them go.
+We hold on to bad habits, selfish pleasures, and unhealthy relationships because we become so attached and it seems unbearable to let them go.
 The real question is – Do you trust Him?
 Do you have faith and believe in His love for us?

 “Faith means that we trust not only in God’s wisdom but that we trust also in His love.
-It means trusting that God loves us perfectly, that everything He does—every blessing He gives and every blessing He, for a time, withholds—is for our eternal happiness.”
+It means trusting that God loves us perfectly, that everything He does—every blessing He gives and every blessing He, for a time, withholds—is for our eternal happiness.” – Dieter F. Uchtdorf